turingschool/mod-0-curriculum/session2/index.md

 - <strong>Homework</strong>: homework is to be completed by the start of the next session and will consist of `practice tasks`, `readings and responses`, and `daily habits`.

 <div class="try-it">
-  <h2>Try It: Planning your Growth (Break out rooms)</h2>
+  <h3>Try It: Planning your Growth (Break out rooms)</h3>
-  <p>First, introduce yourself (name, pronouns, most unbelievable fact about yourself).</p>
+  <p>1.
+Introduce yourself (name, pronouns, most unbelievable fact about yourself).</p>
-  <p>Out of the list above, which 2-3 skills will be your focus for the next week, and how will you improve them?
-For example, if I want to work on notetaking and participation, I might share:</p>
+  <p>2.
+Out of the list above, which 2-3 skills will be your focus for the next week, and how will you improve them?
+For example, if I want to work on <strong>notetaking</strong> and <strong>participation</strong>, I might share:</p>
-  <p>I will label my notes with headings to categorize concepts/topics.
+  <em>I will label my notes with headings to categorize concepts/topics.
 After the session, I will take a 10 minute break then come back to the computer and synthesize big ideas from the curriculum into my notebook.
-I will type questions into the chat box when I don't understand something.</p>
+I will type questions into the chat box when I don't understand something.</em>
+  <p>3.
+How will you hold yourself accountable?</p>
 </div>

 Other things to note as we go through Mod 0: